The 5 Types of Scary Co-Workers

 So, beware.
 Here are the types of co-workers to watch out for:

-This person thrives on bad news.
+The ghoul This person thrives on bad news.
 You will always find the ghoul moaning about something — the team, leadership, and (most often) the work itself.
 You try to brush off the negative energy, but the ghoul is persistent in luring you back to the shadows.
 This teammate is not satisfied until everyone has joined them in the underworld.

-Gadzooks!
+The mad scientist Gadzooks!
 This co-worker has gone rogue.
 The mad scientist has lots of wild ideas but no data to back them up.
 Strategy?
 What strategy?
 This co-worker’s motto is, “Let’s throw things against the wall and see what sticks!”
 The main interest here is coming up with the next “big idea.”
 But when it comes to doing the actual work, the mad scientist is always mysteriously missing.

-Alive?
+The mummy Alive?
 Barely.
 The silent mummy is bored with the work — so bored that you could have sworn you saw them nodding off at their desk once or twice.
 You start to wonder why this person even works here anymore.
 The mummy stays quiet for their eternal working life, with no effort to be a part of the team or make a meaningful contribution.

-This is the teammate who is lurking in the shadows, stirring up office trouble.
+The troll This is the teammate who is lurking in the shadows, stirring up office trouble.
 Whenever you hear whispers about potential layoffs or sniping leadership, you can bet that the troll is behind it.
 There is a reason this teammate works underground — it is the best place to collect gossip.
 Even the most innocent tidbits can turn into menacing tales once the troll gets involved.

-This co-worker takes, takes, takes… and takes some more.
+The goblin This co-worker takes, takes, takes… and takes some more.
 The goblin wants domain over everything it deems gold — high-profile projects, the leadership’s time, and especially the credit when things go well.
 What makes all this worse is that the goblin can be a real bully.
 There is no interest in collaborating or showing team spirit.
 Why bother?
 That only means less sparkling credit for them.

 The greatest defense against a scary co-worker is organizational transparency.
 After all, monsters are a lot less spooky when you shine a light on them.